mariomka/vue-datetime/README.md

 week-start | `Number` | auto from locale if _weekstart_ is available or `1` | First day of the week.
 1 is Monday and 7 is Sunday. flow | `Array` | Depends of *type* | Customize steps flow, steps available: time, date, month, year.
 Example: ['year', 'date', 'time']

 Input inherits all props not defined above but `style` and `class` will be inherited by root element.
+[See inheritAttrs option](https://vuejs.org/v2/api/#inheritAttrs)

 The component is based on [Luxon](https://github.com/moment/luxon), check out [documentation](https://moment.github.io/luxon/docs/index.html) to set [time zones](https://moment.github.io/luxon/docs/manual/zones.html) and [format](https://moment.github.io/luxon/docs/manual/formatting.html).